North Korea blasted at UN for arms buildup while people suffer

-UNITED NATIONS: North Korea was accused in the UN Security Council on Thursday (Aug 17) of spending heavily on its nuclear arms program while its people go hungry and lack basic necessities.
+UNITED NATIONS: North Korea was accused at the UN Security Council on Thursday (Aug 17) of spending heavily on its nuclear arms programme while its people go hungry and lack basic necessities.

 "Many of the violations I have referred to stem directly from, or support, the increasing militarisation of the DPRK," he said.

-He cited widespread use of forced labour, including children, to "support the military apparatus of the state and its ability to build weapons".
+He cited widespread use of forced labour, including by children, to "support the military apparatus of the state and its ability to build weapons."

+The hearing, requested by the United States, was the first in the Security Council on human rights in North Korea in six years, and came as Pyongyang has sped up its testing of nuclear-capable missiles in the past year, heightening tensions across East Asia.

+Surrounded by diplomats from more than 50 countries, US Ambassador to the UN Linda Thomas-Greenfield denounced in a joint statement "human rights violations and abuses" that she said were "inextricably linked with the DPRK's weapons of mass destruction and ballistic missile development".

 Elizabeth Salmon, the UN Human Rights Office's special rapporteur on North Korea, said the prolonged shutdown of the country's borders, the result of global sanctions, has led to increased hardship for the people, including food shortages.